Pre-Travel Assistance

 - Understand specific risks associated with the region to which they are traveling

-- Navigate resources to understand their individualized risks in order to prepare to mitigate those potential risks
+- Navigate resources to understand their individualized risks and prepare to mitigate those potential risks

-- Access tools to respond to in the event of an emergency
+- Access tools to respond in the event of an emergency

 - Connect with other Stanford students who may be in the region